dnlbowers/jobs-a-gooden/TESTING.md

 ![smmernote error](docs/images/html-validator/addjob-summernote-error.JPG)

 ## [CSS](https://jigsaw.w3.org/css-validator/):
-My CSS file was found to be free from errors
+Checking by URL there were a lot of errors coming from the bootstrap and font awesome source code.
+However my CSS file was tested by direct upload was found to be free from errors
 <p>
     <a href="http://jigsaw.w3.org/css-validator/check/referer">
         <img style="border:0;width:88px;height:31px"